atvs1478/sq/README.md

 GPIO can be set to GND provide or Vcc at boot.
 This is convenient to power devices that consume less than 40mA from the side connector.
 Be careful because there is no conflict checks being made wrt which GPIO you're changing, so you might damage your board or create a conflict here.

-The \<amp\> parameter can use used to assign a GPIO that will be set to 1 when playback starts.
-It will be reset to 0 when squeezelite becomes idle.
+The \<amp\> parameter can use used to assign a GPIO that will be set to active level when playback starts.
+It will be reset when squeezelite becomes idle.
 The idle timeout is set on the squeezelite command line through -C \<timeout\>

 If you have an audio jack that supports insertion (use :0 or :1 to set the level when inserted), you can specify which GPIO it's connected to.
 Using the parameter jack_mutes_amp allows to mute the amp when headset (e.g.) is inserted.